Modular Construction Market Latest Trends, Industry Size and Competitive Landscape amidst COVID-19

 The global “Modular Construction Market” is expected to rise with an impressive CAGR and generate the highest revenue by 2026.
 Fortune Business Insights™ in its latest report published this information.
-The report is titled “Modular Construction Market Size, Share & Industry Analysis, By Type (Permanent Modular Construction, Relocatable Modular Construction), By Application (Commercial, Healthcare, Education & Institutions, Hospitality, Others), and Regional Forecast, 2019-2026”.
+The report is titled “Modular Construction Market Size, Share & COVID-19 impact Analysis, By Type (Permanent Modular Construction, and Relocatable Modular Construction), By Application (Commercial, Healthcare, Education & Institutional, Hospitality, and Others), and Regional Forecast, 2021-2028”.
 The report discusses research objectives, research scope, methodology, timeline and challenges during the entire forecast period.

 The report evaluates the important characteristics of the market based on present industry scenarios, market demands and business strategies.
 Also, the research report separates the industry based on the Modular Construction Market share, types, applications, growth factor, key players and regions.

-“The global modular construction market size was valued at USD 67.74 billion in 2019 and is projected to reach USD 106.22 billion by 2027, exhibiting a CAGR of 5.9 % during the forecast period”
+“The global modular construction market size stood at USD 72.11 Billion in 2020 is projected to reach USD 114.78 Billion by 2028, exhibiting at a CAGR of 6.1% in the forecast period”

 Report Highlights: